Getting your Trinity Audio player ready...

 How to leverage Social Audio for Public Relations

-Clubhouse App For Public Relations and Business: What Entrepreneurs and Business Owners Need To Know
+Clubhouse App For Public Relations and Business: What Entrepreneurs and Executives Need To Know

-• Should you include Clubhouse in your marketing and communication strategy?
+- Should you include live audio in your marketing and communication strategy?

-• Is using the new social audio app right for your business?
+- Is social audio right for your business?

-• Is audio the future of social media?
+- Is live audio the future of social media?

 How can a business use social audio for marketing and PR?